GfSE/CASCaDE-Pages/project/index.md

 The teams responsible for reference implementation resp. verification and validation are looking for funding.
 The work will begin, if a minimum capacity of 4 full-time-equivalent (FTE) team members are committed.

+Organizations contributing to the effort will form a stakeholder committee defining the priority of backlog items and reviewing the results per iteration ("sprint").

 <table>
 <thead>
 <tr>